 - Look for pages ranking relatively high with low CTR and then optimise their content or experiment with changing titles and meta descriptions.

 - Search for keywords that already rank between the first 10 and 20 positions and then optimise the pages related to that keyword.
 Many times, creating more relevant content or adding internal linking will do the job.

 This bonus section is dedicated to small business owners that want to be visible in the local search and target customers in a specific area.

 Here are 5 essential steps to generate results from local SEO.

 - Set up your account with Google My Business and focus on getting all of your business' local information right.

 - Create your NAP (name, address, phone number) with the local schema mark up.

-- Get reviews from local customers by offering small incentives and actively ask for the feedback on your services.
+- Get reviews from local customers by offering small incentives and actively ask for feedback on your services.

 - Get featured in local business listings (e.g. Trip Advisor).
 These will help to identify your website as a local solution and ensure its categorised in the relevant service section.